jpswade/jpswade.github.io/_posts/2009-04-16-using-your-own-url-as-your-openid-with-wordpress.md

 >
 > Want to add OpenID support to _your_ website?
 >
-> It&#8217;s as easy as adding two HTML header tags!
+> It's as easy as adding two HTML header tags!
 >
 > [Read more..](http://blog.stackoverflow.com/2009/01/using-your-own-url-as-your-openid/)

 It basically would mean I could use &#8220;example.com&#8221; instead of &#8220;example.myopenid.com&#8221; to login with OpenID, which is pretty neat.
-There&#8217;s also a section in the help on [myOpenID.com for using your own domain](https://www.myopenid.com/help#own_domain), which confirms this.
+There's also a section in the help on [myOpenID.com for using your own domain](https://www.myopenid.com/help#own_domain), which confirms this.

 Seems easy enough, I thought.
-Then I took into consideration that I&#8217;m using wordpress, sure not a major problem, I can simply hard code it into my theme, but then do I really want to do that?
+Then I took into consideration that I'm using wordpress, sure not a major problem, I can simply hard code it into my theme, but then do I really want to do that?
 No, of course not.

-WordPress is renound for it&#8217;s ability to be compltely dynamic, I want to stick in line with that.
-More importantly, I want my OpenID URL to work regardless of what theme I&#8217;m using.
+WordPress is renound for it's ability to be compltely dynamic, I want to stick in line with that.
+More importantly, I want my OpenID URL to work regardless of what theme I'm using.

 So I decided to start looking into it.
 I soon discovered someone over at wordpress.com had the same idea and had requested a way to [add OpenID delegation link to head](http://en.forums.wordpress.com/topic/add-openid-delegation-link-to-head).